Childminding a baby or child with a hearing loss

 - You’re not alone!
 Most parents have no previous experience of childhood deafness and will still be learning every day.
 Most of the child’s needs will be the same as those of any other child in your care, and most parents will be keen to share with you the little things that you may need to do to adapt your care or setting for their child.

 - Levels of deafness can vary.
 A child in your care may have temporary hearing loss as a result of glue ear, have a unilateral hearing loss (in just one ear) or a profound hearing loss in both ears.
-You can learn about the different levels of deafness here.
+Learn about the different levels of deafness.

 - At first, the thought of managing a deaf child’s technology can seem a little daunting.
 Again, the child’s parents should ensure you have all you need.
 While you may need to learn to do small tasks such as changing a hearing aid battery occasionally, children also learn quickly to do these things for themselves as they grow.
-You can watch videos about taking care of hearing aids here, or click here for more information about different types of hearing technology.
+You can watch videos about taking care of hearing aids or find out more information about different types of hearing technology.

 - Many deaf children have a Teacher of the Deaf (ToD) who has supported the family right from the start.
 The ToD can be a great source of information and support for you as their childminder and help you to understand their needs, as well as provide lots of other useful tips and information about childhood deafness.
 The child’s parents can help connect you with them.